 The night doctor halts in the room’s doorway.

 “My services have been requested,” she says without preamble.

-Emmett: “Which services were those again,” Em mutters, looking her over.
+Support: “Which services were those again,” the male vampire mutters, looking her over.
 “You’ve made me forget everything except how to ask for you name.”

 Celia: The black-clad doctor might smile, but it’s hard to tell beneath the mask.
 She steps into the room.

 “Your appearance.
 You wish it altered, I have been told.”